browserengineering/book/book/glossary.md

 Style

 : All the pieces of information necessary to determine the visual display of an element.
-Also the name of a corresponding attribute to specify inline styles.
+Also the name of the HTML element that specifies inline styles.

 Coordinate Spaces
 =================